Business

 - Prerequisite:None.

-This course is a review of basic mathematical skills and introduces equations and formulas in solving for unknowns.
+This course is a review of basic mathematical skills and introduces formulas, equations, and solving for unknowns.
 Applications of mathematics in business include such areas as banking, commercial discounts, retail and wholesale markup-markdown, payroll computations, simple and compound interest, bank discount, present value, inventory valuation, depreciation, and financial statements.
-This course is recommended for many majors in business.
+This course is recommended for many business degrees and certificates.

 Student Learning Outcomes